Amy Coney Barrett On The Supreme Court Could Change Everything

 Healthcare Rights

-On November 10, the Supreme Court is scheduled to hear the Affordable Care Act case, which was a recurring theme during Barrett’s hearings.
+On November 10, the Supreme Court is scheduled to hear the Affordable Care Act case, which was a recurring theme during Barrett’s confirmation hearings.
 Trump has repeatedly promised to appoint judges who will overturn the Affordable Care Act, and he got just that with Barrett.
 She criticized Chief Justice John Roberts’ opinion in support of the ACA when it was first challenged in the Supreme Court in 2012, saying that Roberts had “pushed the language of the law ‘beyond its plausible meaning to save the statute,’” according to a dossier on Barrett and the ACA released by the NWLC.

 When the ACA was again challenged in the Supreme Court in 2015, Barrett said the dissent had “the better of the legal argument,” according to the NWLC fact sheet.